cloudmesh-community/hid-sp18-523/project-report/report.md

 -------------|-------------------|----------------
 Azure Cloud  | Notebook Instance |  15.2 ms
 AWS Cloud    | Notebook Instance |  8.2 ms
-Local        | Python Instance   |  1 min 10 s
+Local        | Python Instance   |  0.03 seconds

+From above comparison we note that AWS cloud is faster giving performance of 0.0082 seconds whereas prediction on Azure has took 0.0152 seconds. lowest being the local environment with 0.03 second

 ## Conclusion